luizstudios/DSharpPlusBase/README.md

 - Install the library through [NuGet](https://www.nuget.org/packages?packagetype=&sortby=relevance&q=Tars&prerel=false), if you only wanted the basics to start the bot, download only the "Tars" package.

 # Getting Started

-- Create a project in Visual Studio, preferably in .NET Core, and any version of your choice.
+- Create a project in Visual Studio, preferably in .NET Core, version 2.0 or later, as shown in the photo above that shows how the .NET Standard 2.0 compatibilities.
 - Change the *Main* method from __void__ to __async Task__.
 - If red lines appear in the code, click on it and press ```Ctrl``` + ```.``` and add the missing usings, do it the other times you need.
 - In your bot's main, just write this: